Centre for Geography and Exploration: Famous visitors

 Jeopardy's Alex Trebek, Prime Minister Justin Trudeau, Jane Goodall, Michael Palin, Wade Davis and Roberta Bondar are famous people who have spent time in the facility.

 In the building now

 Two galleries fill the main and upper floors.
 Exhibits have included one on the NCC's 50-year plan for Ottawa, the debut of Thirteen Moons by Alex Janvier and exploration exhibits relating to the Inuit of the Canadian Arctic.
 The main gallery contains the first Google Earth Wall in Canada - a three metre high screen that allows users to view and engage with geographical and social issues.
 Exhibit spaces are also used for private events including meetings, symposiums and weddings, operating under the '50 Sussex Drive' brand for bookings.

+In 2025, The Canada Globe was unveiled.
+The traditionally handcrafted and hand painted world globe was created by Bellerby & Co, Globemakers and includes the society’s coat of arms and its motto Ducit Amor Patriae – Love of country leads me.

+The huge globe − which is five feet across − is the largest globe produced since the U.S. Army commissioned globes from a cartographer for Churchill and Roosevelt during the Second World War.

 Another feature of 50 Sussex Drive is the Alex Trebek Theatre.
 The space has 280 seats and hosts lectures by geographers, explorers, photographers and educators, as well as the Can Geo Talks events.
 Film screenings and Can Geo Education events are also held in the theatre.